Rutherford, New Jersey: History

 At the time, much of the property in Rutherford was farmland owned by the estate of John Rutherfurd, a former New Jersey legislator and U.S. Senator, whose homestead was along the Passaic River, near present-day Rutherford Avenue.
 Van Winkle opened a real estate office at Depot Square (now Station Square) to sell the land of the Rutherfurd Park Association, and began to lay out the area's street grid.
 The main roads were Orient Way, a wide boulevard heading south-southwest from Station Square, and Park Avenue, which headed west-southwest from Station Square to bring traffic to the new Valley Brook Race Course in what is now Lyndhurst.

 In the 1870s, the area began to be called "Rutherford".
 The definitive reason for the change in spelling of the final syllable from "furd" to "ford" is unknown, though the change may have been the result of name recognition of the Ohio politician Rutherford B. Hayes, who was elected President in 1876, or could have been because of a clerical error by the United States Postal Service.
 The Post Office opened a facility called "Rutherford" in 1876.
 On September 21, 1881, the Borough of Rutherford was formed by formal vote of secession from Union Township.
 By then, the community had about 1,000 residents.

+In August 2025, a fire destroyed the Victorian building of Congregation Beth-El, an Orthodox Jewish synagogue dating back to its founding in 1919.
+In 2012, a Molotov cocktail had been thrown the synagogue.